hertzmann/hertzmann.github.io/_posts/2021-03-22-art-is-social.md

 I have mainly found this idea useful for thinking about new technologies for art: [whether computers can create art](https://cacm.acm.org/magazines/2020/5/244330-computers-do-not-make-art-people-do/fulltext), and trying to understand [the apparently-bizarre notion of CryptoArt](https://theconversation.com/why-would-anyone-buy-crypto-art-let-alone-spend-millions-on-whats-essentially-a-link-to-a-jpeg-file-157115).
 I've also found it useful for [understading the contemporary art world as a specific community](/2020/06/08/wica.html).
-Hence, I suspect that this view may be useful for understanding other new phenomena as well.
+Hence, I suspect that this view could be useful for understanding other new phenomena as well.

 Here's what I mean.